Providing practical support

 Wills and probate

-There’s no right or wrong way to grieve, and everyone mourns in their own way and their own time.
+Coping with grief doesn’t mean getting over the person’s death.
+It’s about finding ways to adapt to the loss.
 It may be according to religious or spiritual practices, but it can also be more personal.
 Even though your relative or friend is no longer physically present, they remain part of you and your life.
 This ongoing connection can be a source of comfort in your grief.

 If you’re concerned that your grief is stopping you from living your life, professional support may be helpful.